How did civil discontent propel Sudan towards the overthrow of Al Bashir?

 April 10: According to military leaders, including Lt Gen Mohamed Hamdan (a.k.a.
 Hemeti), the security committee approach President Al Bashir to find a solution to the crisis, who tells them that “we follow the Maliki doctrine which allows a leader to kill 30 per cent of his people so that the rest can live in dignity.”

-April 11: Gen Ahmed Awad Ibn Auf, First Vice-President and Defence Minister of Sudan, announces in a televised address that President Al Bashir was forced to step down after being in power for 30 years.
-The Defence Minister also announces a State of Emergency that will be in place for three months.
+April 11: Gen Ahmed Ibn Auf, First Vice-President and Defence Minister of Sudan, announces in a televised address that President Omar Al Bashir has been forced to step down after being in power for 30 years.
+The Defence Minister also announces a State of Emergency for three months.

 Our editorial independence means that we can continue to provide factual updates about ongoing protests to Sudanese and international actors, educate people about how to avoid outbreaks of cholera, and provide a window to the world for those in all corners of Sudan.
 Support Radio Dabanga for as little as €2.50, the equivalent of a cup of coffee.